StackVista/stackstate-docs/setup/agent/centos.md

 The StackState Agent can be installed on CentOS.
 It runs checks that collect data from external systems and push this to StackState using the [StackState Agent StackPack](/stackpacks/integrations/agent.md).

-The Agent is open source and available on github at [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).
+The Agent is open source and the code is available on github at [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

 ## Setup

 ### Prerequisites

-The following versions are supported:
+The StackState Agent is supported to run on the Cent OS versions listed below.

 | OS | Release | Arch | Network Tracer| Status | Notes|
 |----|---------|--------|--------|--------|--------|